sqdlab/SQDToolz/docs/User/InstrumentSpecific/Agilent_N8241A.md

 - There is only one external trigger; however, it can be fed into any of the 4 SMB trigger ports highlighted.
 - Internally, the markers are split equally across the two output channels.
-- The setup requires an external sample clock at 1.25GHz at at 0dBm output power
+- The setup requires an external sample clock at 1.25GHz at at 0dBm output power. **This signal must be feeding the unit before instantiation** (that is, before calling `load_instrument(Agi1)`).
 - The negative outputs do not work (like with the Tektronix AWGs; it only does so when set to differential outputs) for debugging with oscilloscopes etc.